AdMoR/admor.github.io/_posts/2022-12-27-Computing confidence intervals for predictions.markdown

 ![Feature imp 5]({{site.baseurl}}/assets/img/stout_trend.png){: width="600" }

-In this case, modeling the divergence from the trend could be more meaningful.
+In this case, modeling the divergence from the trend could be more meaningful than standardisation over all the data.
 However given that we don't understand the feature, it is difficult to assess the validity of this idea.